 Dr. Cindy Klevickis, Professor of Integrated Science and Technology

-11. Mimicking Brain Disease
+8. Mimicking Brain Disease

 Proteins are essential for your body to function.
 Diseases such as Parkinsons and Alzheimers result in misfolded and aggregated proteins in the brain.
 This workshop will use common household items to illustrate how environmental conditions can misfold and aggregate proteins.

-Gina MacDonald, Professor of Chemistry and Biochemistry
+Gina MacDonald, Professor of Chemistry and Biochemisry and Dr. C. Hope, Student Success Coordinator/IE Director

-13. Operation Statistics
+10. Operation Statistics

 Dr. Beth Cochran, Assistant Professor of Statistics

-15. Playing With Your Food
+11. Playing With Your Food

 Have you ever wondered what makes gummy worms gummy?
 Or why there is guar gum in your jam?
 Join us and explore the chemistry involved in your daily life!
 We will learn more about the chemicals that you interact with regularly and harness the power of chemical reactions to make delicious desserts.

-16. Positive Wifi
+12. Positive Wifi

-Prevent Other Stealing your Internet in Five (POSITIVE) on your WIFI.
+Prevent Others Stealing your Internet in Five (POSITIVE) on your WIFI.
 Demonstrate how home networking WiFi and associated internet service can be easily hacked into by strangers if the home network wireless router is not configured correctly.

-Dr. Emil Salib, Professor of Networking and Network Security
+Dr. Emil Salib, Professor of Information Technology

-17. Science Sleuths: An Escape Room Challenge
+15. Science Sleuths: An Escape Room Challenge!

 We must solve a science mystery by finding the best available information on a topic.
 We will use source evaluation methods called "lateral and vertical reading" to solve the mystery with the help of JMU librarians.
 You will learn about the SIFT & PICK method of reading, then apply it to ESCAPE the room by unlocking a treasure box.
 You will learn about the importance of fact-checking while working together in small teams to solve the puzzle.

-18. Skittle Statistics
+17. Skittle Statistics

 Learn valuable statistical analysis tricks with a fun and tasty twist!

-20. Who Done It? - Using DNA Evidence to Solve A Crime
+22. Who Done It? - Using DNA Evidence to Solve A Crime

 We will use a scientific technique called gel electrophoresis to solve the mystery of a missing cell phone.
-We will also discuss possible careers in DNA science related fields.
+We will also discuss possible careers in DNA science related fields

 Dr. Terrie Rife, Associate Professor of Biology